 Since 2016, CIPS has adopted SWIFT as a secure communication channel between participating financial institutions.

 CIPS is also known as the Cross-Border Interbank Payment System, or the China Interbank Payment System.

 The way CIPS works is that it sends the payment orders of one institution to the correspondent accounts of other institutions.

-Instead of directly facilitating the transfer of funds, CIPS ensures that each participant of the infrastructure is either a bank or must be affiliated with a bank.
+Instead of directly facilitating the wire transfer of funds, CIPS ensures that each participant in the infrastructure is either a bank or must be affiliated with a bank.

 The Benefits of CIPS

 The primary appeal of CIPS is that it provides a streamlined, uniform, and standardized system for the international transfer of Chinese renminbi (RMB), or Yuan.

 Most people unfamiliar with the Chinese economy associate yuan with the country’s currency.